May Fourth Movement: Cultural

 The May Fourth Movement focused on opposing Confucian culture and promoting a new culture.
 As a continuation of the New Culture movement, the May Fourth Movement greatly influenced the cultural field.
 The slogans of "democracy" and "science" advocated in the New Culture Movement were designed to attack the old culture and promote the new culture.
 This purpose can be summed up in a sentence from David Wang: "It was the turning point in China's search for literary modernity."
+As historian Wang Gungwu notes, the May Fourth Movement became subsequently identified as the predecessor and inspiration for the later Cultural Revolution.